Java programming model

 Handler requirements

-Regardless of the selected model, a project is uploaded as a source code, a JAR archive, or a Maven project.
-In addition, the following requirements apply to a class that contains a handler function:
+No matter which model you select, the project can be uploaded as source code, a JAR archive, or a Maven project.
+The class that contains the handler must also meet the following requirements:

 -